SCM Globe

 Picture of a map from the SCM Globe app showing the suppply chain route from Cincinnati to Louisville.

 CASE STUDY CONCEPT: The central challenge of most supply chains is to meet product demand (be responsive), while also reducing inventory and operating costs (be efficient).
-You will take on this challenge as the supply chain manager for a company called “Cincinnati Seasonings” in Cincinnati, Ohio USA.
+You will learn about this challenge as the supply chain manager for a company called “Cincinnati Seasonings” in Cincinnati, Ohio USA.

-The company and its founder reflect the heritage and style of this historic river city.
-Cincinnati Seasonings has done well.
+The company reflects the heritage of this historic river city.
 The company’s founder learned about food seasonings and spices by working in the family business while growing up.
-They operate a chain of restaurants in Cincinnati whose specialty is Cincinnati-style chili, the city’s contribution to world cuisine.
+That business is a chain of restaurants whose specialty is Cincinnati-style chili, the city’s contribution to world cuisine.
 It uses a certain fine mix of seasonings to give it the flavor it is famous for (Wikipedia, “Cincinnati Chili” – http://en.wikipedia.org/wiki/Cincinnati_chili).

 [This is the case study to start with.
 After going through the 6 steps to getting started, do this case study.
 Work individually at first, not in groups.
 Each person needs their own account.
 Read the introduction to Cincinnati Seasonings, and take on the three challenges shown below.
 That’s how you’ll learn to use the software, and how to use simulations to analyze and design supply chains.
 Then you will be ready to work in groups or work on more advanced cases.
 For instructors there is a step-by-step study guide for this case.
 Instructors can request an evaluation account and a copy of the study guide.]